-- to read and comprehend this instruction book understanding that these instructions are general in nature - to accept personal responsibility to prepare and maintain an intrinsically safe work environment and maintain control of the work site to safeguard all persons present - to develop and implement a proper rigging, lifting, and installation plan along with all safety precautions required to insure safe and proper lifting and installation of the equipment. - to distinguish between energized and non-energized parts - to determine proper approach distances to energized parts - to properly work with and around energized or de-energized equipment that may be pressurized with gas - for proper use of personal protective equipment, insulating and shielding materials, insulated tools for working near energized and /or pressurized electrical equipment - to recognize and take necessary precautions for the unique and dynamic conditions of site and specialized equipment to maintain a safe work environment during handling, installation, operation, and maintenance of high voltage switching equipment
+- to read and comprehend this instruction book understanding that these instructions are general in nature - to accept personal responsibility to prepare and maintain an intrinsically safe work environment and maintain control of the work site to safeguard all persons present - to develop and implement a proper rigging, lifting, and installation plan along with all safety precautions required to insure safe and proper lifting and installation of the equipment. - to distinguish between energized and non energized parts - to determine proper approach distances to energized parts - to properly work with and around energized or de-energized equipment that may be pressurized with gas - for proper use of personal protective equipment, insulating and shielding materials, insulated tools for working near energized and /or pressurized electrical equipment - to recognize and take necessary precautions for the unique and dynamic conditions of site and specialized equipment to maintain a safe work environment during handling, installation, operation, and maintenance of high voltage switching equipment

 The instructions in this manual are general guidelines for this type of equipment and not specific to the equipment supplied.
 Portions of it may not be applicable or may not have complete instructions for your specific equipment.
-Please ensure that you are using the latest installation and maintenance instructions.